seanmonstar/seanmonstar.github.io/_posts/tumblr/2016-11-15-introducing-reqwest.md

 ### The Future

 Another reason to use `reqwest` is to ease the upcoming changes to [hyper](http://hyper.rs), which is adopting non-blocking IO.
 Many applications do not need to make thousands of requests.
 Many just need to make 1, or a few, and writing code in a blocking style is easier.
 Without the need to make thousands of requests, the benefits of non-blocking IO are fewer.
 So, `reqwest::Client` plans to always provide a blocking API.
 Even when hyper releases with non-blocking IO, `reqwest` will upgrade to it and still present the `Client` with the same API.
-Your code won’t need to change, but it will become more robust underneath.<sup id="fnref:2"><a href="#fn:2" class="footnote-ref" role="doc-noteref">2</a></sup>
+Your code won’t need to change, but it will become more robust underneath.[^2]

 Others will likely want many of the convenient features of `reqwest`, but _with_ non-blocking sockets instead.
 There will likely be a `reqwest::AsyncClient` or similar added as well.